Community Infrastructure Levy (CIL)

-It is important that you submit the CIL questions as soon as possible when applying for planning permission to ensure that your CIL liability is calculated correctly.
+It is important that you submit the CIL Form 1 and CIL questions as soon as possible when applying for planning permission to ensure that your CIL liability is calculated correctly.

 As soon as practicable, after the grant of planning permission, we will issue your CIL liability notice.

 If you disagree with this notice you must first request a review under Section 113 of the CIL Regulations.
 To do this, email email@example.com stating why you think the liability notice is incorrect.